ctlamb/CaribouIPM_BCAB/data/README.md

 ## add in bootstrapped error to deal with when sightability ==1 or 0 (no error)
 sight.rep <- counts %>%
   filter(Sightability %in% c(1, 0)) %>%
-  select(herd, year, CollarsSeen, CollarsAvailable) %>%
+  dplyr::select(herd, year, CollarsSeen, CollarsAvailable) %>%
   group_by(herd, year) %>%
   slice(rep(1:n(), each = CollarsAvailable)) %>%
   mutate(sight = case_when(row_number() == 1 ~ 0, TRUE ~ 1))